RRROC/BaiduAI_Q-ASummary_Inference/README.md

 It contains encoder layer, decoder layer and attention layer.
 The size of vocabulary is limited to 30000 in order to boost training speed.

+## Week-4

+The testing part has been added.
+Now it can restore the checkpoint and generate the summary finally.
+The baseline has been completed.

+Now it is using greedy_search in the testing part.
+I will add the beam search in the future (in process).

+Due to the capacity of local GPU, the vocabulary size is limited to 2000 in training section, which causes the model effect is not quite good.

+I will try to run it in cloud and make it better.